NeuroTechX/ntx_slack_archive/eegdata.md

  >IIUC, they're interpreting it as color purely because they are using 3 frequency bands; to the CNN running, it's just a 3x16x16 tensor

+10/13/2017 12:19 AM

+ **pat** :

+ >this is the first time I've seen EEG-&gt;image done via spatial map, rather than spectrogram, which seems neat.

+>
+I wonder why they didn't keep it 3D though, and end up with 3x16x16x16 or whatever